 - Products and services

 - Photos relevant to particular marketing campaigns

 Put together a brief

-Photographers will typically receive a ‘shot list’ which clearly details the exact photos required, the style, format (landscape or portrait) and any ideas in terms of important things to capture.
+Photographers typically receive a ‘shot list’ this details the exact photos required, the style, format (landscape or portrait) and details on these shots.

 Find a photographer and brief them.